A characterization of alternating links in thickened surfaces

 In \cite{Carter-Kamada-Saito}, Carter, Kamada, and Saito give a one-to-one correspondence between virtual links and stable equivalence classes of links in thickened surfaces.

 The virtual genus of a virtual link is the minimum genus over all surfaces $\Si$ such that $\Si \times I$ contains a representative for the virtual link.
 In that case, we say that the representative $L \subset \Si \times I$ has \textit{minimal genus}.
 If $L$ is non-split, and it has minimal genus, then any diagram $D \subset \Si$ for $L$ is necessarily cellularly embedded, since otherwise destabilization would produce a representative of the same virtual link on a lower genus surface.
-Kuperberg's theorem shows that every virtual link has an irreducible representative which is unique up to diffeomorphism of the pair $(\Si \times I, \Si \times \{0\})$ \cite{Kuperberg}.
-In particular, it implies that two minimal genus representatives of the same virtual link are equivalent under isotopy and orientation-preserving homeomorphism of the pair $(\Si \times I, \Si \times \{0\}).$
+Kuperberg's theorem shows that every non-split virtual link has an irreducible representative which is unique up to orientation-preserving homeomorphism of the pair $(\Si \times I, \Si \times \{0\})$ \cite{Kuperberg}.
+In particular, it implies that two minimal genus representatives of the same non-split virtual link are equivalent under orientation-preserving homeomorphism of the pair $(\Si \times I, \Si \times \{0\}).$